 Staff Finding - The current zoning is not suitable for the proposed residential development.
+However, the extent of the proposed RM12D District is also not suitable.
+A portion of the IBP District, located on the northwest corner of Legends Drive and Research Park Drive is suitable to remain as IBP.
 The development potential for research oriented development is diminished by encroachment of residential uses.
 Non-residential uses are established on the south side of Legends Drive and on the east side of Research Park Drive.
-It is suitable to retain a similar amount and configuration of IBP District zoning along these two street frontages and establish a back-to-back relationship and maintain a uniform street face along these street frontages.
+It is suitable to retain a similar amount and configuration of IBP District zoning along these two street frontages.
+By revising the proposed boundary of the RM12D District a back-to-back land use orientation is preserved.
+The use of the RM12D District as a transition between the IBP District uses and the proposed RS7 District is suitable in this application.

-6. LENGTH OF TIME SUBJECT PROPERTY HAS REMAINED VACANT AS ZONED

-Applicant's Response: The property has never been developed.
+6. LENGTH OF TIME SUBJECT PROPERTY HAS REMAINED VACANT AS ZONED Applicant's Response: The property has never been developed.

 The property was rezoned to IBP (Industrial Business Park) District in 2006 with the adoption of the Land Development Code.
 Prior to 2006 the property was zoned M-1 (Research Industrial) District.
-The M-1 District was established through multiple annexation and rezoning requests from 1983 to 2003.
+The M-1 District was established through multiple annexation and rezoning request from 1983 to 2003.
 A portion of the area included in this request was at one time zoned PCD-2 (Planned Commercial Development) District and planned for a hotel development.
 The property was rezoned in 2003 to M-1 (Z-11-38-03).

-Farther south in the IBP District there was a request to change a portion of the district from M-1 to PID (Planned Industrial Development) District (1994), then to PRD-2 (Planned Residential Development) District for multi-dwelling residential development in 2003.
+Farther south in the IBP District there was a request to change a portion of the district from M-1 to PID (Planned Industrial Development) District (1994), then to PRD-2 (Planned Residential

+Development) District for multi-dwelling residential development in 2003.
 The project did not progress and the property was zoned back to PID in 2005.